Epic tale of magic, political intrique and forbidden love

 “You’re in for it now commander, James is in a lecturing mood hope you’ve got a few hours to spare,” put in the fat sorcerer grinning fatuously.
 James gave him a disgusted look before continuing.

-“As I was saying, and I’ll keep it short a large spell such as the one to protect a whole city or even destroy it as the Kel’Da hopes to do takes a lot of power.
-A sorcerer cannot cast it in the normal manner; it also needs to be earthed to sustain it for any length of time the runic circle draws the power needed and can hold it for some time and drawing on the ground earth’s it of course.
-There that is an oversimplification, but there you have it,” James explained, and he cocked his head at the fat sorcerer and stuck his tongue out.
+“As I was saying, and I’ll keep it short a large spell such as the one to protect a whole city or even destroy it as the Kel’Da hopes takes a lot of power,” He paused.
+A sorcerer cannot cast it in the usual manner; it needs to be earthed to sustain it for any length of time.
+The runic circle draws the power needed and can hold it for some time and drawing it on the ground earth’s it, of course,” again he paused looking to the commander as if lecturing a student.
+“That is an oversimplification, but there you have it,” James explained, and he cocked his head at the fat sorcerer and stuck his tongue out.

 “Are they always like this,” Elena said laughing at the byplay between the sorcerers

 “Oh yes, most times,” Ebron said, “You probably know which is which but let me introduce you formally.
-The fat one is Elyas Camberdane the tall one James Vesali and the last my mentor Cartayis Gandarif and the gentleman next to us here is the city commander lord Carlin Gasklin.
-Gentlemen allow me to introduce Elena of Firale.
+The fat one is Elyas Camberdane, the tall one James Vesali, then my mentor Cartayis Gandarif.
+Next to them is the city commander lord Carlin Gasklin gentlemen allow me to introduce Elena of Firale.

 “What mischief are those seeresses planning, sending you here?” asked the tall sorcerer all humour went as he stood his expression stern.